RenzoFernando/RenzoFernando/README.md

 ### Hi 👋

-I am Renzo Fernando, a Software Engineering student at ICESI University, currently in the fourth semester.
+I am **Renzo Fernando**, a Software Engineering student at *ICESI University*, currently in the fourth semester.
 My main focus is to learn and develop in the world of software development.
 Here I tell you a little more about myself:

 🚀 Skills: I am currently focused on learning and improving my skills in Java, and I also have knowledge of Python.

-🎓 Training: Studying Software Engineering at Icesi University.
+🎓 Training: Studying Software Engineering at ICESI University.

 💡 Interests: I am passionate about tranquility and clean style in software development.
 I seek to create efficient and elegant solutions.